3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/unit_01/w02d01/instructor_notes/css_intro.md

 <br>

 ## Describe ids and classes.
-Explain when should we use which (25 min / 3:15-3:40pm)
+Explain when should we use which

 Sometimes just targeting an element is not enough.
 We can target other attributes of elements in our selectors.